laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 non-periodic nature of the image.

-- Filter the artifact from the periodic component in the Fourier domain using an ellipse (Stop-band) with a pass-band at the center to preserve the low-frequency content of the baseline data.
+- Filter the artifact from the periodic component in the Fourier domain using an ellipse (stop-band) with a pass-band at the center to preserve the low-frequency content of the baseline data.
 The process to build the filter is described in detail in the *Filter* Class declaration.
 Additional pass-band areas can be added to fine-tune the filtering (see *Optional parameters* below).